ncodefun/simple-focus-web/README.md

 ## A simple, unique color theme for VS Code.

 Made for elegance and functionality rather than "each thing its own color".
 Using a few bright colors to focus important parts of your code, reusing colors where it doesn't affect functionality.
-For example all values share the same brightest color so all values are absolutely contrasted to all the rest, more or less.
+For example all values share the same brightest color so all values stand out equally; this make it easier to find them through the visual noise of everything else.

 *Tested for JS / HTML / CSS / JSON / MD*